STOCKS NEWS EUROPE-UK small caps off 0.2 pct at midday

-The FTSE Small Caps index is down 0.2 percent by midday, tracking similar falls by the FTSE 250 index, also off 0.2 percent, while the FTSE 100 index falls 0.7 percent.
+The FTSE Small Caps index is down 0.2 percent around midday, bucking modest gains by the FTSE 100 index, up 0.3 percent, and a flat performance from the FTSE 250 index.

-Churchill Mining falls over 10 percent as the Indonesia-focused coal mines group expresses disappointment at the written decisions confirming the rejection of its appeal court ruling against a claim by Ridlatama Group against Churchill's PT Indonesia Coal Development (ICD) subsidiary.
+Bahamas Petroleum falls almost 26 percent after several local online media reports raise fears the company's drilling permits for the Bahamas that expire on Saturday may not be renewed.

-"We are underway with the International Arbitration claim against the Republic of Indonesia to seek a legitimate remedy for our shareholders and protect our rights as a foreign investor in Indonesia," said Churchill Mining's Chairman David Quinlivan.
+"Investors are nervous with the group's oil drilling permit for the Bahamas due to expire on April 21.
+There's no indication either way yet about whether it will be renewed, but that doesn't stop the speculation," one London-based trader says.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net